pinkpigeondocs/Pink-Pigeon-Documentation/docs/1_Introduction/README.md

 ![Image of the Pink Pigeon logo](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/common_elements_images/pp_logo.png)

+This is the official public documentation for the Pink Pigeon Website Builder, or CMS (Content Management System).
+Here you will find a description of all functionality available, along with visual guides, tips and tricks.
+Why not start with an introduction...

 Hello!
 We are Claire & Adrian, and our business is called [Pink Pigeon Digital Ltd][pp].....

 When all of this started, we really just wanted to run a [blog][ccc] online.